 9. Robotics

 Although robots aren’t walking and talking with normal people like they do in science fiction movies, robotics still play an important role in our everyday lives.
 Hospitals use robotic arms to assist surgeons in surgery.
 Food and packages are starting to be delivered by drones.
 Factories use robots to assemble the products we use everyday like phones and cars.
 In fact, 2.7 million robots work in factories across the world.
 Future advancements to robotics is to integrate computer vision and natural language processing to enable them to interact with the world more naturally.
-Get started by learning more about robotics for kids.

 10. Virtual Reality